 - 1. Start this activity by telling the class that in this activity we will focus on the sections "How?" and "Did it work?", which will be filled out based on the suggestions given by the invited stakeholders. - 2.
 Before jumping into these sections, ask each group to revisit the "Why" and "What for?" sections and to analyse if they would like to change anything considering the previous conversation with the invited stakeholder. - 3.
 Ask learners to take a look at the sections "How?"
-(Figure 44) and "Did it work?"
-(Figure 45).
+(Figure 5.38) and "Did it work?"
+(Figure 5.39).
 Let's start by focusing on the "How?" section, in particular, in the action box.
 Remind the group that actions need to be aligned with the objective, i.e. actions are aimed at achieving the defined objective.
 This implies that actions need to have concrete and measurable outputs, which allows one to test if the objective has been achieved or not.
 Ask each group to define and write down their actions. - 4.
-After this, for each action, ask the groups to fill out the other boxes from the section "How?", regarding stakeholders, resources, costs and duration.

-- 5. Then, it's time to complete the section "Did it work?".
+After this, for each action, ask the groups to fill out the other boxes from the section "How?", regarding stakeholders, resources, costs and duration. - 5.
+Then, it's time to complete the section "Did it work?".
 Explain that for each action, each group should define indicators that will allow to measure the impact of the action, as well as the corresponding tasks and tools.
 Take this moment also to clarify how indicators, tasks and tools are defined in the context of this training program: - Indicators correspond to variables (quantitative or qualitative) that are in line with the project's objective; are easy to collect and to interpret, and allow to measure changes over time.
 Examples of indicators: Quantity of litter in the schoolyard, number of students who put rubbish on the ground. - Tasks are ways of measuring the indicators.
 In order to assess the effect of the actions on achieving the objective, tasks should be repeated before and after the implementation of the action.
 Examples of tasks: photographic record of the schoolyard before and after the action (to measure the amount of litter), survey to students before and after the action (to assess the number of students that put rubbish on the ground). - Tools consist of the formats and platforms that allow to implement the tasks.
 Examples of tools: paper format; Google Forms; Mentimeter; spreadsheet in Excel/Google Sheets; photographs. - 6.
-Considering the feasibility in terms of amount of resources, costs, duration and the potential impact how likely they will allow you to achieve your objective , prioritise your activities, giving more priority to those identified as more feasible and with more impact.
-After this, rearrange the actions and related information in descending order or priority (more priority on top) along the vertical axis in the box "Actions: what are we going to do that: 1) is aligned with the objective; 2) and has concrete and measurable outputs?". - 7.
-To close the activity, ask the groups to share and present their work with the rest of the class.
+Considering the feasibility in terms of amount of resources, costs, duration and the potential impact - how likely they will allow you to achieve your objective - , prioritise your activities, giving more priority to those identified as more feasible and with more impact.
+After this, rearrange the actions and related information in descending order or priority (more priority on top) along the vertical axis in the box "Actions: what are we going to do that: 1) is aligned with the objective; 2) and has concrete and measurable outputs?".

-HOW?
+7. To close the activity, ask the groups to share and present their work with the rest of the class.

-ctions: what are we going to do that: 1) is aligned with the objective; 2) and has concrete and measurable outputs? xample: Make an awareness video about he litter collected behind the wall outside Stakeholders: who's helping?
-Example: The IT teacher helps making the awareness video.
-Resources: what do you need?
-Example: Human resources - students, teacher Material - computer, internet.
+Lions: what are we going to do that: 1) it a signed with the operating 2) and has concrea and measurable outputs?
+The kelke an awareness wide abadet the school of which we is usable the school of which we is usable the school of the Resources: what do you need?
+Liampier riuman resources - students, Material - computer, internet.
 Costs: how much will it cost?
-Example: 3 euros for buying trash bags.
-Time duration: how long will it take?
-Example: 8 classes.
+Domple J error for boying train bogs Time duration: how long will in take?
+Example: Il classes.

-the school.

-ore prior

-2

-donty

-Fresh pr

-Figure 44 : Section "How?" from the canvas "Develop and plan the project".
+Figure 5.38: Section "How?" from the canvas "Develop and plan the project".